Frequently Asked Questions

 9. Can you tell me how much funding is left in my travel budget?

-No. ORISE does not track funding for travel separate from other appointment funds.
-We can, upon request, let you know how much you have already spent on travel.
-All travel expenditures, regardless of budgeted amounts, must be approved by your mentor.
+We can, upon request, let you know how much travel funding remains.
+All travel expenditures, regardless of budgeted amounts, must be approved by your mentor and mentor supervisor.

 10. Can I defer payments on my student loans while I am a participant in the ORISE program?